Search results

 Strings Program – A Response

 I would like to be perfectly clear.
 I want a Madison Metropolitan School District strings program in elementary schools.
 I have been very clear about this since my first televised board meeting last year, where I exclaimed, “I want a strings program in the budget!”
-However, with unfunded mandates, revenue caps, additional academic testing requirements … Continue reading Strings Program – A Response
+However, with unfunded mandates, revenue caps, additional academic testing requirements and possible annual referendums, it is very hard to continue to make that exclamation.

 Isthmus: Talking out of School: Don Severson’s Letter to the Editor